 Your one-page bio may go through the most rounds of editing to achieve the perfect result, which is fine.
 Your readers only care about connecting with the person whose bio made such a compelling impression.

 The one-paragraph bio usually accompanies your work when it’s shared on the internet or in print—outside of your own site or blog.
 You may also want a condensed version of your long bio on the front page of your website, or at the end of every blog post, or in a press release boilerplate.
 You’ll find there are a wide variety of uses for the one-paragraph version, especially during book launches, conferences, speaking or teaching opportunities, and interviews.

 Readers tend to just skim this bio, so it needs to be written in a way that speaks directly to them.

 This type of short bio tends to venture out beyond your usual audience, so it may need tweaking from time to time to best reach different audiences.

 The Micro biography is basically one- or two- sentences that tell readers who you are and what is currently going on in your life.
 These are used for social media sites and are most successful with a bit of humor injected.

 For many individuals, writing their own bio is uncomfortable.
 If you’re one of these people, your best bet is to hire a professional bio writer who knows what they’re doing.
 Bios written by folks who are squeamish over writing about themselves are usually ineffective.
 Your bio is a professional tool with an important purpose.
 Trusting a professional to get it done right is the best way to achieve results.

 Since long version bios are written in the third person, you don’t have to worry that readers will assume it’s you singing your own praises.

-Request a free, no-obligation consultation to learn more about web content writing for your organization.
+Request a free, no-obligation consultation to learn more about professional bio writing services for your organization.
 Click on the icon below to learn more.